top of page

 Similar to a regular bulk, in order to gain muscle you need to have a caloric surplus and a tailored and consistent weight training plan.

-The term lean bulking is a little redundant since most women I work are not interested in gaining body fat alongside muscle mass.
+The term lean bulking is a little redundant since most women I work with are not interested in gaining body fat alongside muscle mass.

 It does highlight the difference between a bulk where you have a large caloric surplus and you live every day like a cheat day where lean bulking includes a smaller and slower caloric surplus to gain muscle mass.